5.4 Young people's participation in policy-making

 Other actors: see also 5.3

-Until 2014 several data on local youth policy was on a yearly basis published in a statistical year book (last edition: cijferboek lokaal Jeugdbeleid 2014-2015).
-With the discontinuation of the statistical book, figures on local youth policy were missing.
-Only recently new data is available, however with less detail than the data in the statistical year books.
-The Department of Culture, Youth and Media (Departement Cultuur, Jeugd en Media), Sport Vlaanderen and the Association of Flemish Cities and Municipalities (VVSG – Vereniging van Vlaamse Steden en Gemeenten) started to monitor the local leisure policy via the local leisure monitor (lokale vrijetijdsmonitor).
+The Department of Culture, Youth and Media (Departement Cultuur, Jeugd en Media), Sport Vlaanderen and the Association of Flemish Cities and Municipalities (VVSG – Vereniging van Vlaamse Steden en Gemeenten) monitors the local leisure policy by means of the local leisure monitor (lokale vrijetijdsmonitor).
 The local leisure monitor collects several data about leisure activities and participation within the Flemish municipalities and the leisure policy of these municipalities.
 From March to July 2018, municipalities could use the registration tool to share data with regard to their activities in the field of culture, youth and sport.
 Afterwards, this data was bundled together with data from other relevant sources available to the Flemish Government.
 All data is published online at the beginning of 2019.

-Regarding the instruments of youth participation at local level, the leisure monitor shows that in 2017:
+Regarding the instruments of youth participation at local level, the leisure monitor shows that in 2017 (new data will be available in 2022 with information regarding 2021):

 - 99% of the municipalities have a youth council (84% on a structural basis; 15% ad hoc)